 As required by the SFA, Seller's rights and obligations under the Agreement may only be directly assigned or transferred to Approved Vendors.
 However, if the assignee is a financing party who has become a transferee as a result of a foreclosure on collateral (including this Agreement) pledged or collaterally assigned as described above, the requirement that such assignee be approved by the IPA as an Approved Vendor shall be postponed for up to one hundred eighty (180) days following the effectiveness of such foreclosure and related transfer.
 Failure of such assignee to become an Approved Vendor or to assign this Agreement to an Approved Vendor within such one hundred eighty (180) day period shall constitute an Event of Default for the Agreement between Buyer and the assignee.

 In the event of a direct assignment by Seller permitted by this Agreement, any Performance Assurance posted in the form of cash may constitute the Performance Assurance applicable to the assignee for the transferred Product Order(s) and will continue to be held by Buyer; alternatively, Seller’s Performance Assurance with respect to the Designated Systems in the transferred Product Order(s) may be refunded upon request if and when the assignee posts replacement Performance Assurance.
 In the case of Performance Assurance in the form of a Letter of Credit, Seller’s original Performance Assurance shall remain in place with respect to the transferred Product Order(s) until the assignee posts replacement Performance Assurance consistent with Section 7.1 of this Agreement.
 Further, in the case of Performance Assurance in the form of a Letter of Credit for an assignment of this Agreement by Seller to an Affiliate of Seller, the posting of the replacement Performance Assurance may take the form of a new replacement Letter of Credit or an amendment to the current Letter of Credit.
+For avoidance of doubt, and notwithstanding any express or deemed release of Seller, in the case of a partial assignment involving the transfer of one or more Product Orders, (i) Seller shall remain responsible for any payment (including a Drawdown Payment) in respect of the Designated Systems in those Product Order(s) that is determined prior to the effectiveness of an assignment to be due, and Seller’s Performance Assurance in respect of those Product Orders shall not transfer to assignee unless and until the payment is paid, and (ii) the assignee shall be responsible for any payment (including a Drawdown Payment) in respect of the Designated Systems in those Product Order(s) that is determined on or after the effectiveness of the assignment to be due.

 In the event that the assignee is (a) an Approved Vendor and (b) already a counterparty under a separate SFA agreement of the same contract type with Buyer, then any Product Order(s) so transferred will constitute product order(s) under such assignee’s existing agreement under the SFA with Buyer, with the portion of the performance assurance requirement applicable to such assignee’s assigned Product Orders calculated based on the performance assurance requirement applicable to such assignee’s entire portfolio of product orders and the performance assurance amount that has already been posted under such assignee’s existing agreement under the SFA with Buyer.
 For avoidance of doubt, any assignment by Seller, regardless of whether the assignment made by Seller requires the consent of Buyer, must be made to an assignee with an SFA agreement of the same contract type.